Masitbd/Hous_Rent_Management/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# House Rent Management Systems

+Building online rental management systems where house owner can manage the rent, bank deposit and upload the house related documents.

+## Technology use:

-* Ruby version
+   * Ruby on rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+   * JS

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+   * Postgresql

-* ...
+   * meterialize css

-<%= f.date_field :deposite_date, class: 'datepicker'  %>